pyfar/open-educational-resources/README.rst

 Getting Started
 ===============

-To get started with the notebooks, click on the `binder`_ link above or visit the `readthedocs`_ page.
+To get started with the notebooks, click on the `binder`_ link above or visit the `readthedocs.org`_ page.

 Instructions on how to run the notebooks locally will follow soon.